isoteriksoftware/react-word-cloud/README.md

 ```

 ### Built-In AnimatedWordRenderer
-For smooth animations on word entrance, use the built-in AnimatedWordRenderer.
+For smooth animations on word entrance, use the built-in `AnimatedWordRenderer`.
 It animates opacity and scale transitions for each word.

 ```tsx
 import { Word, WordCloud, WordCloudProps, AnimatedWordRenderer } from "react-word-cloud";